Box

 • Using AI tools while editing video or 3D content, or

-• Training or fine-tuning your own models
+• Training or fine-tuning your own models,

-You'll want to step it up to 128GB or more.
+… you'll want to step it up to 128GB or more.
 The good news is that DDR5 RAM is faster and more accessible, and many modern systems support high-capacity kits without workstation-class parts.

 If you're working on projects that involve huge datasets or batch image jobs, more RAM will help speed things up but also prevent slowdowns and system crashes when models hit memory limits.
+To understand this in more detail, our blog on how much RAM is required for an AI-powered laptop can help.

 Storage: